stepharmony/ArtixInstaller/README.md

+# STATUS: I AM NOW PLANNING TO USE NIXOS, THIS REPO WON'T BE MAINTAINED ANYMORE.

 # ArtixInstaller

-## STATUS: I AM NOW PLANNING TO USE NIXOS, THIS REPO WON'T BE MAINTAINED ANYMORE.

 ## Introduction
 ArtixInstaller is a barebones artix linux install script, with dinit &amp; btrfs support, and a couple of personal enhancements.\